zerozole/LangGraph_Sidekick/README.md

-This Agentic Ai project is created using langGraph.
-It is a sidekick which can complete tasks given by the user and has access to the following tools:
+This project is built using LangGraph and serves as an autonomous sidekick capable of completing user-defined tasks.
+It integrates the following tools:

-1. Playwright for surfing internet
+Playwright – Web browsing and internet interaction Wikipedia – Information lookup
-2. Wikipedia to look up for information
+Google Serper – Search engine queries
-3. GoogleSerper for looking up google
+Pushover – Sending notifications
-4. Pushover for sending notification
+Python REPL – Sandboxed code execution

-This agent has an evaluator which helps it to improves the task completing agent results until the success criteria is met.
-The success criteria can also be entered manually.
+LangSmith – Observability and progress monitoring

-The UI is created using Gradio.
+Key Features:

-tools.py define the tools that are available.
+Evaluator Loop that iteratively improves task results until success criteria are met Manual Success Criteria option for user-defined evaluation Gradio UI for running tasks, viewing outputs, and interacting with the agent

-graph.py sets up the Agentic Workflow using langGraph.
+Project Structure:

-app.py helps run the agent, cleanup resources if needed and sets up the gradio UI.
+tools.py – Defines and configures available tools graph.py – Sets up the agentic workflow using LangGraph app.py – Runs the agent, handles resource cleanup, and initializes the Gradio interface

 Here is the Graph created for the agent: